 Voyager I was launched in 1977.
 It approached Jupiter in 1979 and Saturn in 1980.
 It continues to explore deep space and send back data.
 Traveling at a maximum speed of 38,000 miles per hour, Voyager I has traveled far beyond Pluto’s orbit.
-Children can learn more at: Voyager.
+Children can visit a VERY INTERESTING WEBSITE: Voyager.

 Cassini Space Probe ended in 2017 when it was de-orbited above Saturn and was destroyed in Saturn’s atmosphere.
 The Cassini Huygens unmanned mission was launched on October 15, 1997.
 The Cassini-Huygens mission was a joint venture of the European Space Agency, the Italian Space Agency, and NASA.
 Cassini was supposed to be viable only until 2008.
 However, it continued to send back valuable data about various planets and Saturn’s moons and rings.
 Scientists had it perform a “Grand Finale” where it threaded its way between Saturn and the planet’s inner rings.
 That final set of maneuvers provided maximum information regarding Saturn.
 Children could read some amazing Cassini facts at: Cassini Quick Facts.

 Shenzhou 5 was launched from China in 2003.
 China’s first successful manned space venture sent Yang Liwei into earth orbit.
-He orbited earth 14 times and spent over 21 hours in space.
+He orbited earth fourteen times and spent over 21 hours in space.

 Four new moons of Saturn were reported by astronomers in 2000.
 That made a total of 22 moons at the time.
 Since then the number has risen to 82.
 Children can participate in some great activities regarding Saturn at: http://saturn.jpl.nasa.gov/kids/.